 Fern Topas Salka is a Certified Family Law Specialist and Fellow of the American Academy of Matrimonial Lawyers.
 The former Chair of the Family Law Section of the Los Angeles County Bar, she has taught and written extensively about mediation and other consensual dispute processes.
 Los Angeles Magazine has named Fern a SuperLawyer for the past 11 years.
 She is a founding member of the Los Angeles Collaborative Family Law Association, which was formed to advance the practice of collaborative family law. www.fernsalka.com

-Values-Based Language: the Initial Meeting with Your Family Law Clients
+Values-Based Language: the Initial Meeting with Your Family Law Clients (Part 2)

-The second in a series, this article offers a list of useful Values-Based Language phrases illustrating how to alter your language during your initial meeting to create a protected and informed environment for your family law clients where mutually acceptable solutions will flourish.
+The second in this series, this article offers a list of useful Values-Based Language phrases illustrating how to alter your language during your initial meeting to create a protected and informed environment for your family law clients where mutually acceptable solutions will flourish.

 Family Law Mediation: A Response to the Rising Pro Se Tide